tbma2014us/ops-tools/README.md

 ## add-tags.py
 Adds tags to AWS EC2 instances by name or instance id

+## instances-backup.py
+Backs up instances into AMIs by tag, instance id or name

 ## start-stop.py
 Starts or stops AWS EC2 instances by name or instance id